 On the left is actor Alec Baldwin portraying president Donald Trump.
 On the right, is the footage fed through an AI system on a home computer with hundreds or thousands of reference photos of Donald Trump.

 The result is a very convincing video of the President of the United States doing and saying things he never did.
 This is not really tied to the AI we are talking about but it gives you a glimpse into the future of what could exist.

 Your Personality Is Code

-Mozart, Beethoven and Chopin never died,
+Mozart, Beethoven and Chopin never died, they simply became music.

 This quote by one of the main characters (Robert Ford) makes reference to the unsettling ending to the show.
 A library is revealed to hold text books each book, contained all of the code necessary in the end to replicate a human mind.

 Replicating an AI as convincing as you or I seems difficult at the moment.
 We imagine the need to perfectly replicate the brain in every way.
 We imagine you must contain this incredible amount of data, too much data to even consider.

 Or, we need better algorithms.
 And they are coming.